AdevaS/webdriverjs-framework/README.md

 - Support to Chrome browser

 ## How to write a test
-Tests are written written in the [filename].test.js inside the test folder
+Tests are written in the [filename].test.js inside the test folder

 ## How to use
 To run the test